spine/hem/README.md

 This will ensure that your server can statically serve your application, without having to use Node, or have any npm dependencies installed.

-*TODO*: hem build should have an option to version the js/css it producess and replace the references in index.html as well
+**TODO**: hem build should have an option to version the js/css it producess and replace the references in index.html as well

     hem build -v

+###Views

+Currently Hem supports three template options out of the box
+* Straigt Html - stringifed html... that you can render...
+* [Eco](https://github.com/sstephenson/eco) - erb like syntax, like ejs, but with coffeeScript.
+Nice, but seems to be a somewhat abandoned project
+* [Jade](https://github.com/visionmedia/jade/blob/master/runtime.js) - haml like syntax with optional coffeescript filter
+  * to use jade templates you must include jades runtime.js as a lib in your spine projects slug.json

+    "libs": ["lib/runtime.js"],

 #TODO